|

 - dst_range

-address or IPv4/v6 address range, and it may accompany TCP/UDP port
+be an IPv4/v6 address or an IPv4/v6 address range, and may be accompanied

 address